MicrosoftDocs/architecture-center/docs/solution-ideas/articles/cognitive-search-with-skillsets-content.md

-Large, unstructured datasets like the [JFK Files](https://www.archives.gov/research/jfk/2017-release), which contain over 34,000 pages of documents about the CIA investigation of the 1963 JFK assassination, include typewritten and handwritten notes, photos and diagrams, and other unstructured data that standard search solutions can't parse.
+Large, unstructured datasets like the [JFK Files](https://www.archives.gov/research/jfk/2017-release), which contains over 34,000 pages of documents about the CIA investigation of the 1963 JFK assassination, include typewritten and handwritten notes, photos and diagrams, and other unstructured data that standard search solutions can't parse.

-*AI enrichment* in Azure Cognitive Search can extract and enhance searchable, indexable text from images, blobs, and other unstructured data sources like the JFK Files by using pre-trained machine learning skillsets from the Cognitive Services [Computer Vision](/azure/cognitive-services/computer-vision/home) and [Text Analytics](/azure/cognitive-services/text-analytics/overview) APIs.
+*AI enrichment* in Azure Cognitive Search can extract and enhance searchable, indexable text from images, blobs, and other unstructured data sources like the JFK Files by using pre-trained machine learning skill sets from the Cognitive Services [Computer Vision](/azure/cognitive-services/computer-vision/home) and [Text Analytics](/azure/cognitive-services/text-analytics/overview) APIs.
 You can also create and attach [custom skills](/azure/search/cognitive-search-custom-skill-interface) to add special processing for domain-specific data like CIA Cryptonyms.
 Azure Cognitive Search can then index and search the context.

 - *Image processing skills* like [Optical Character Recognition (OCR)](/azure/search/cognitive-search-skill-ocr), [Read](/azure/cognitive-services/computer-vision/concept-recognizing-text#read-api), and [image analysis](/azure/search/cognitive-search-skill-image-analysis) include object and face detection, tag and caption generation, and celebrity and landmark identification.
 These skills create text representations of image content, which are searchable using the query capabilities of Azure Cognitive Search.